Murder of Sherri Jarvis: Gender of perpetrator

-Some individuals have speculated Jarvis may have been assaulted and murdered by a female assailant as opposed to a male.
+Some individuals have speculated that Jarvis may have been assaulted and murdered by a female assailant as opposed to a male.
 This hypothesis was initially suggested by journalist Michael Hargraves, who based this assumption upon the fact that no semen was found upon or within Jarvis's body, or at the actual crime scene, and that the only sexual assaults conclusively proven to have been committed upon the girl were performed by aggressively forcing an object or objects into her bodily orifices.
 Hargraves elaborated his hypothesis by stating that men who commit crimes of a sexual nature are typically known to bite their victims upon sensitive areas of the body as opposed to the shoulder, as had occurred in this case.

 The act of male perpetrators of murders committed with a sexual motivation occasionally collecting souvenirs from their victims was also noted to be inconsistent with this case, as the necklace Jarvis had worn was still present upon her body.
 However, the fact that it is unknown if Jarvis had worn other items of jewelry at the time of her murder, and that her ears were pierced yet her earlobes held no earrings may negate this portion of Hargraves' hypothesis.
 Furthermore, most of the girl's clothing was missing from the crime scene.

 Links to other murders

 A possibility exists that Jarvis may have been murdered by the same perpetrator as another formerly unidentified murder victim, Debra Jackson, known as "Orange Socks", who was murdered almost exactly a year prior to Jarvis and whose body was found in Georgetown, Texas.
 (Note: "Orange Socks" was identified in 2019 as 23-year-old Debra Jackson.)
 Serial killer Henry Lee Lucas has also been named as a possible suspect in this case, although the bite mark found upon Jarvis's shoulder was inconsistent with Lucas's dentistry.
 No prime suspects have been named in this murder, although police have considered the possibility that the victim was murdered by a serial killer.

-In 2017, a theory arose that Jarvis may have been killed by the same perpetrator known to have murdered three other females in 1980 whose bodies were dumped alongside Interstate 45.
+In 2017, a theory arose that Jarvis may have been killed by the same perpetrator known to have murdered three other females in 1980, whose bodies were dumped alongside Interstate 45.
 All were strangled; some were sexually assaulted in a similar manner.
 All four victims were described by investigators as being "high risk".

 One of the women, aged between 20 and 30, was found on October 15, 1980, in Houston.
 She was a black female with possible Asian heritage, and had died approximately three months prior to the discovery of her body.
 A second female was also black.
 This decedent was estimated to be between 16 and 26 years old.
 Her body was discovered beneath a bridge in Houston in December 1980.